• Global

 YouTube link to video here.

-• Millions saved in avoided costs due to downtime across clientele.
+• Millions saved in avoided costs due to decreased downtime across clientele

 Like they say, Teamwork and 1000 little details going right make the dream work.